SPAM Tolerance for Pauli Error Estimation

 The next theorem we will need is only a slight generalization of \cite[Lemma~4.1]{BE97}, but we prefer to give a full proof here, as the one in \cite{BE97} has a significant typo. \begin{theorem} Let $0 < \delta \leq \frac{1}{4}$, $0 < a < \pi$, $\lambda \geq 1$, and $M \geq 1$.
 Let $g$ be a continuous function on the unit disk, analytic on the interior, satisfying the following properties:

 for $0 < \gamma \leq 1$. \\ Let $\Gamma$ be the circle with center~$\delta$ and radius $1-\delta$.
 Let $J$ be the closed arc of~$\Gamma$ with midpoint~$1$ and arc length~$a$.
 Then

+\end{theorem} \begin{proof} The strategy is to construct a ``symmetrized'' function $h$ by evaluating $g$ at $2m$ equally spaced points on $\Gamma$.
+Since $g$ is large at the center $\delta$ and $h(\delta) = g(\delta)^{2m}$, the Maximum Modulus principle forces $h$ to be large somewhere on $\Gamma$.
+But the equally spaced points are arranged so that most of them miss the short arc $J$; at those distant points, $|g|$ is small by the bound $|g(z)| \leq \lambda M / \gamma$ for $|z| \leq 1-\gamma$.
+This forces the few factors of $h$ corresponding to points on $J$ to be large, yielding the desired lower bound.

-\end{theorem} \begin{proof} Let $2m$ be the smallest even integer greater than or equal to $\frac{4\pi}{a}$.
+Let $2m$ be the smallest even integer greater than or equal to $\frac{4\pi}{a}$.
 We define $2m$ equally spaced points on $\Gamma$ such that the arc length between two adjacent points is approximately (but not larger than) $\frac{a}{2}$:

 where $\xi \coloneqq \exp(\frac{2\pi i}{2m})$ is the first $(2m)$-th root of unity.
 Note that the arc with endpoints $\eta_{-1}$ and $\eta_{1}$ that passes through $\eta_0$ is entirely contained within arc $J$.
 Also note that $\eta_{-m}$ and $\eta_{m}$ correspond to the same point.